 A district may discharge an employee if the district obtains information of the employee's conviction of a felony or misdemeanor involving moral turpitude that the employee did not disclose to SBEC or to the district.
 An employee so discharged is considered to have been discharged for misconduct for the purposes of Labor Code 207.044 (unemployment compensation).

-Education Code 22.085; 19 TAC 249.15(b)(12), (14) [See DF for Discharge of Convicted Employees]
+Education Code 22.085; 19 TAC 249.15(b)(12), (14) [See DF]